 - Identifying key constraints or bottlenecks that limit value chain growth

 - Informing analysis of key investment decisions to support upgrading in the value chain

 Capacity can be measured by cycle time analysis and throughput analysis.

 Cycle time analysis measures the time required to fulfill an order placed by a customer.
 This can be broken up by the time taken by each firm to complete its role in the value chain, or even by each task within an enterprise.
 This is important because, everything else being equal, buyers or importers will typically prefer shorter cycle times to limit the amount of expensive inventory they have to hold.
 Additionally, certain specific market segments can only be served if the cycle time is sufficiently short.
 For example, accessing some niche markets in the fast fashion sector requires the ability to complete orders within a two-week cycle.
-Likewise, many agribusinesses, especially those with dealing with fresh produce, require product to be delivered to market in a specific, usually short, period of time.
-Reductions in cycle times typically lead to increased access to higher value markets.
-The diagram belowillustrates an example of a cycle time analysis.
+Likewise, many agribusinesses, especially those with dealing with fresh produce, require products to be delivered to market in a specific, usually short, period of time.
+Reductions in cycle times typically lead to increased access to higher-value markets.
+The diagram below illustrates an example of a cycle time analysis.

 Throughput analysis is the amount of product or service that can be produced in a given time in a value chain.
 The analysis can be broken down by each step in the value chain or even each task within a firm in the value chain.
 Throughput analysis can pinpoint the bottlenecks or constraints that limit the production capacity of the value chain.
 The diagram below demonstrates how a throughput analysis would be created.